philburk/simpidemic/model.md

 To see the details of the calculation look for the "simulate()" function in the [simulator.js](https://github.com/philburk/simpidemic/blob/master/simpidemic.js) file.

-## How many are Infected Each Day?
+## How Many Become Infected Each Day?

-We use a value called the dailyTransmissionRate, which is the probability that an infected person will infect another person that they come into contact with.
+We use a value called the dailyTransmissionRate, which is the probability that an infected person will infect another person that they come into contact with, times the number of infected people.
 We multiply this by the number of contactsPerDay.
 Not every contact can be infected.
 Some people will already be infected and some people will be recovered and therefore immune.
 So we multiply by the probability that a contact will be susceptible.